tferrari92/backstage-minikube-lab/README.md

 # RUN BACKSTAGE IN MINIKUBE
 Ok, lets run Backstage in Minikube. `Ctrl + C` to kill the `yarn dev` process.

-We first need o build and push the Backstage Docker image.
+We first need to build and push the Backstage Docker image.
 Run the build-push-image.sh script:
 ```bash
 chmod +x build-push-image.sh
 ./build-push-image.sh